exercism/javascript/exercises/concept/lucky-numbers/.docs/introduction.md

 Boolean('');
 // => false
 ```
 Note that because of the described rules, `'0'`, `'false'`, `[]` and `{}` are **truthy** in JavaScript.

+[comment]: # (This line is not understandable, not clear, and misleading
+in the above paragraph, it's clear that false and 0 are false, here we say they are truth which makes the learner confused - I understand that here they are strings and strings are truth, but I think this needs to be clearer and described.)

+[comment]: # (this is a simple "Improved version, more clarity"
+Note that because of the described rules, `'0'`, `'false'`, `[]` and `{}` are **truthy** in JavaScript.
+Notice: Here "false" and "0" are strings, - note the " " around the values-, not the original false and 0 values for that they are true because they are strings - On the other hand, the 0 and false values are falsy values, which means any falsy values as a string will be truthy like "NaN", "null", "undefined" etc)

 ### Converting to a Number